9 Things to know before getting a credit card

 Before getting a credit card

-Every activity on each credit card will be used to calculate your credit report and credit score.
-You should treat each credit card with care and not violate their terms of service.
+Every credit card activity will reflect on your credit reports and affect your credit score.
+You should treat each credit card carefully and not violate their terms of service.
+The more responsibly you use your cards, the better you can build credit.

-• Cash backs: Given on gas, shopping, groceries, etc. These discounts are sometimes given when you shop at particular stores such as Amazon, Target, etc.
+• Cash backs.
+Given on gas, shopping, groceries, etc. These discounts are sometimes given when you shop at particular stores such as Amazon, Target, etc.

 9. You can swap a credit card with a high APR for one with a low APR

-If you are falling behind on your payments due to a high APR, replace this card with a much cheap one.
-That is another lender will assume responsibility for your debt and pay your current lender.
+If you are falling behind on your payments due to a high APR, replace this card with a much lower APR.
+The new cash issuer will assume responsibility for your unpaid balance and pay your current lender.
+You will then start making payments on the new card, but the interest will be lower.
 This process is known as a balance transfer.
+If you are lucky, you might start with a low APR, such as 0%APR, which will allow you to pay off your debt much faster.

 More learning resources